Statiko-dev/statiko.dev/content/en/docs/Set Up/3-run-with-docker.md

 > This document assumes that you already have Docker (and possibly Docker Compose) available on your server.
 If you need to install Docker, check the [official documentation](https://docs.docker.com/install/).

+> The images in the _statiko/statiko_ repository on Docker Hub are multi-arch, so Docker will pick the correct architecture automatically.
+However, continuous integration images (including those tagged with `:canary` and those with a tag starting with `:ci`) are available for amd64 only.

 # Firewall rules

 Statiko requires **inbound ports 80 and 443** (TCP) open to serve web traffic.